cisco-sso/kdf/content/getting-started/windows/index.md

 - You must execute all PowerShell commands as an administrative user.
 - 8 GB RAM
 - 2 CPU cores
+- BIOS Settings with Hardware Virtualization Enabled (VTx and VT-d)

 ## Step 1: Chocolatey